helpyio/helpy/app/themes/flat/about.markdown

 Flat is a simple, minimalist theme that puts your knowledge base way out front.
-Although it still includes a request button in the header, flat is optimized to help your customers find their own answer, quickly.